Crown of Ireland Act 1542: Further developments in the 16th century

-The secession of various European rulers during the Protestant Reformation, including Henry VIII, prompted the Papacy to initiate the Counter-Reformation.
-One consequence of this was that the Papacy required all Roman Catholic rulers to consider Protestant rulers (and their loyal subjects) as heretics, thus making their realms illegitimate under customary Roman Catholic international law.
-Consequently, the title "King of Ireland" was not initially recognised by Europe's Catholic monarchs and the Papacy.
-Instead, they remained committed in considering Ireland a feudal fief of the Papacy, to be granted to any Catholic sovereign who managed to secure the island Kingdom from the control of its Protestant monarchs.
+The secession of various European rulers during the Protestant Reformation, including Henry VIII, prompted the papacy to initiate the Counter-Reformation.
+One consequence of this was that the papacy required all Roman Catholic rulers to consider Protestant rulers (and their loyal subjects) as heretics, thus making their realms illegitimate under customary Roman Catholic international law.
+Consequently, the title "King of Ireland" was not initially recognised by Europe's Catholic monarchs and the papacy.
+Instead, they remained committed in considering Ireland a feudal fief of the papacy, to be granted to any Catholic sovereign who managed to secure the island Kingdom from the control of its Protestant monarchs.

-After the death of Henry VIII's only legitimate son, Edward VI, the throne passed to his oldest daughter, Mary I, who was a devout Roman Catholic.
-Mary shortly thereafter married Philip of Spain, who was also staunchly Catholic.
-The new monarch restored papal authority in both England and Ireland.
-However, the status of Ireland as a kingdom remained in question: would the Papacy recognise Ireland's existence as a kingdom in its own right or maintain some fiction of temporal papal power in the land?
+After the death of Henry VIII's only legitimate son, Edward VI and the deposition of his successor Jane, the throne passed to Henry's Catholic daughter, Mary I. Mary then married Philip of Spain, who was also Catholic.
+She restored papal authority in both England and Ireland.
+However, the status of Ireland as a kingdom remained in question: would the papacy recognise Ireland's existence as a kingdom in its own right or maintain some fiction of temporal papal power in the land?
 To rectify this, Pope Paul IV issued a papal bull in 1555, Ilius, per quem Reges regnant, recognising Philip and Mary as King and Queen of England and its dominions including Ireland.
-Although this did not explicitly recognise Ireland as a kingdom, it represents the surrender of most of the Papacy's declared authority over Ireland, elevating it from a mere province of the Holy See to one that united Ireland's and England's crowns in one person.
+Although this did not explicitly recognise Ireland as a kingdom, it represents the surrender of most of the papacy's declared authority over Ireland, elevating it from a mere province of the Holy See to one that united the crowns of Ireland and England.

-Mary died without issue in 1558, and the thrones of England and Ireland passed to her half-sister, Elizabeth I, who was a Protestant.
+Mary died childless in 1558, and the thrones of England and Ireland passed to her half-sister, Elizabeth I, who was a Protestant.
 Once again, both Kingdoms were removed from papal authority.
 In reply, Pope Pius V issued a papal bull in 1570, Regnans in Excelsis, declaring "Elizabeth, the pretended Queen of England and the servant of crime" to be a heretic and releasing all her subjects from any allegiance to her and excommunicating any that obeyed her orders.